Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Depth-based Local Center Clustering

-For the min strategy, the score accounts for both clustering and assessing if each observation's clustering result is acceptable, and it is computed using the similarity matrix $\mathbb{S}$.
-If $\mathbb{S}$ is asymmetric, it is updated by replacing $\mathbb{S}_{ji}$ and $\mathbb{S}_{ij}$ with their average value.
-For clarity, we continue to denote the symmetrized matrix as $\mathbb{S}$, ensuring that $\mathbb{S}_{ij} = \mathbb{S}_{ji}$ in this and the subsequent discussion about the DC metric in Section \ref{sec:EPS}.
-We define the score function for an observation $\vecx_i$ with respect to a temporary cluster $k$ under the min strategy as
+The score accounts for both clustering and assessing if each observation's clustering result is acceptable, and it is computed using the similarity matrix $\mathbb{S}$.
+Since $\mathbb{S}$ is asymmetric, it is updated by replacing $\mathbb{S}_{j,i}$ and $\mathbb{S}_{i,j}$ with their average value.
+For clarity, we continue to denote the symmetrized matrix as $\mathbb{S}$, ensuring that $\mathbb{S}_{i,j} = \mathbb{S}_{j,i}$.
+We define the score function for an observation $\vecx_i$ w.r.t. a temporary cluster $k$ under as

 where $\mathcal{I}_k$ is the set of indices for filtered centers within the $k$th group, i.e., $\mathcal{I}_k=\{j: \vecx_j \in \vecg_k\}$.
 The score \eqref{eq:scoremin} takes a value between $-1$ and $1$ and a positive value indicates that, compared with the nearest filtered center in other groups, the similarity between $\vecx_i$ and the nearest filtered center in group $k$ is larger.